Commerce & It’s Branches

-Similarly, certain goods are needed in particular seasons, e.g., the wool cloth is required during winter.
+Similarly, certain goods are needed in particular seasons, e.g., wool cloth is required during winter.
 Raincoats and umbrellas are essential during the rainy season.
-These goods must be stock in enough capacity before the start of the season.
+These goods must be stocked in enough capacity before the start of the season.
 This is prepared with the help of warehousing.

 Advertisement and salesmanship help in informing consumers about the availability and usefulness of various products in the market.
 With the advent of radio, television, the Internet, etc., consumer awareness about various goods is increasing.

 6. Insurance: There is a risk concerned with transporting supplies from one place to another.
 This can be a risk of fire or theft.
 The fear of loss of goods due to any reason is a barrier to the expansion of trade.
 Insurance companies provide coverage for all types of losses of goods.
 Insurance coverage has given a boost to not only national trade but also to international.